lbaehren/docker-mettools/docs/02_build.md

 The way these sources are managed here is by providing them as ancaonda packages.
-Each source is build with `conda build` and the resulting installable package is uplaoded to the Anaconda cloud from where it can be downloaded later for the docker image build.
+Each source is build with `conda build` and the resulting installable package is uploaded to the Anaconda cloud from where it can be downloaded later for the docker image build.